 Winner by 9%

 VMware AirWatch rates % higher than Citrix on Environment Culture Ratings vs Citrix Ratings based on looking at 339 ratings from employees of the two companies.
-Ratings come from the answers to questions like "On average, how many hours do you work a day?" and "What is most positive about the culture and environment at your company?".
+Ratings come from the answers to questions like "What is most positive about the culture and environment at your company?" and "Is your work environment positive or negative?".

 VMware AirWatch rates % lower than Citrix on Sentiment Culture Ratings vs Citrix Ratings based on looking at 346 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do you like best about your company?" and "What's going wrong and how can it be improved?".
+Ratings come from the answers to questions like "How do your customers perceive your company?" and "What makes you most happy at work?".